mehdy/sabet/README.md

 And you need to provide an environment variable named TELEGRAM_NEWS_READER_BOT_TOKEN containing the bot token.

-and finally you need to run `sabet`:
+and finally you need to run `sabet` inside the directory where you have the yaml files:

 ```bash
 sabet